-On traditional analog phone systems, calls placed on hold can be retrieved from any device with the same line assignment.
-For example, if a call was placed on hold on line 1, someone could pick up the call from any other phone with line 1.
-On a VoIP phone system, calls on hold are only retrievable from the device that originally placed the call on hold.
+On a traditional analog system, a call placed on hold can only be retrieved from a phone with the same line assignment.
+For example, if a call was placed on hold on line 1, someone could pick up the call from any other phone with line 1 on it.

 Park a Call

 1. Blind transfer to *37 + parking spot number (any number of digits, but it cannot start with 0).

 Example: To park a call in spot 1, blind transfer the call to *371.
 To park a call in spot 15, blind transfer the call to *3715.

 - There are some devices that do not support blind transferring to a call parking spot.